 Is your dog allowed to have human table scraps?
 (If you can’t resist giving your pup a tidbit from your dinner plate, think about giving vegetables like plain carrots, green beans, or peas as their “human food” snack.
 Never give grapes, raisins, or currants!
 These fruits can be toxic to dog's kidneys.)

-What types of dog treats, and how many is your dog allowed to have?
+What types and how many dog treats is your dog allowed to have?

 Simply fill out the form below, and our Dog Training House Rules worksheet will be sent to your inbox.
 Once you've filled out the worksheet, it's a great thing to post somewhere visible for everyone in your family to reference.